Get Help Now

 Response from the owner

-Thank you, Mark, for sharing your feedback.
+Thank you, Leo, for sharing your thoughts with us.
 I'm sorry to hear about this experience.
-If you would like to discuss this further, please email me at katieborders@texashealth.org with your name, location you visited, and your phone number.
+Please email katieborders@texashealth.org with your name, the location you visited, and your phone number so we can address your concerns.

 Thank you, Katie - Texas Health